 - 1. Engage in creative processes including conception, investigation, execution, and ongoing critical analysis. - 2.
-Identify, analyse, and critique the elements of a form of expression using its specific vocabulary. - 3.
-Explain or demonstrate the connection between various events, ideas, traditions, and belief systems and the modes in which they are artistically or culturally expressed. - 4.
+Identify, analyze, and critique the elements of a form of expression using its specific vocabulary. - 3.
+Explain the significance of diverse forms of human creative expression, specifically including Indigenous forms. - 4.
+Assess the interaction among cultural frameworks, people, and the natural environment. - 5.
+Explain or demonstrate the connection between various events, ideas, traditions, and belief systems and the modes in which they are artistically or culturally expressed. - 6.
 Interpret diverse forms of creative expression from different perspectives (e.g. artistic, historical, Indigenous, literary, scientific, philosophical).